 - Cook the Beans: Trim the ends, if using fresh beans.
 Bring a large pot of water to a boil, then add the beans and cook for 5 minutes.
 Drain and set aside.

 - Warm the oil in a large cast iron skillet (10 inches) over medium-high heat.
 Now add the mushrooms and garlic and cook for 3-5 minutes until the mushrooms are soft.

 - Sprinkle the flour on top of the mushrooms, then slowly add the vegetable broth and stir until the mixture thickens.
 Add the vegan creamer, then the non-dairy milk, stirring frequently for about 5 minutes until thick and creamy.
 Add salt to taste.
 Remove from heat.

 - Top with the rest of the french fried onions, place the cast iron skillet (or casserole dish) in the oven and cook for 15-20 minutes, until the onions are crispy but not burnt.
 Serve immediately.

-- For a gluten free green bean casserole, you can substitute brown rice flour for the all purpose flour and try these Gluten Free French Fried Onions (I also hear they have them at Aldi, if that's an option for you).
+- Gluten free: Substitute gluten free flour for the all purpose flour and try these Gluten Free French Fried Onions .

 - Prepare green bean casserole ahead of time: Follow the recipe as written, except do not preheat the oven.
 Once the green beans, mushroom mixture and 1/3 cup french fried onions are mixed and added to a casserole dish, simply cover with foil or wrap and place in the refrigerator until ready to cook.
 This can be done a day in advance.
 When ready to serve, remove foil or wrap and bake for 30 minutes (until warm in the middle).
 Top with french fried onions and cook for 5 more minutes and serve.